Targeting MLL1 Protein Could Slow (or Even Stop) Cancer’s Spread

 “We found that this epigenetic protein controls the production of many of these cytokines which the cells can use to move, sometimes leading them to metastasize and spread to other organs,” Nair said.

 In a mouse model of triple negative breast cancer (TNBC), the subtype of breast cancer with the worst prognosis, the depletion of MLL1 from cancer cells reduced the metastatic spread of cancer cells from the tumor and increased their survival.
-The team also learned that drugs that target MLL1 can be combined with other cancer drugs, such as paclitaxel, to both reduce metastasis and stop tumor growth in cases where cancer has already spread.
+The team also learned that combining an MLL1-Menin inhibitor with other cancer drugs, such as paclitaxel, can both abrogate tumor growth and metastasis, including in cases where cancer has already spread.

 “When we administer these drugs to mice that have TNBC tumors, they have been shown to stop the spread of cells cancer cells from the tumor to the lungs,” Nair said.